disciplinas-ma46/APC/README.md

 # APC
-Subject APC - Algoritmos e Programação de Computadores (Algorithms and Computer Programming)
+APC - Algoritmos e Programação de Computadores (Algorithms and Computer Programming)

+Discipline taken in the fist semester of 2017<br>
+It's related to algorithms and programming, and here are my first programs, written in c and calango.